 Because of this fear, they would rather not know or start treatment.
 Unfortunately, this isn’t the wisest way to go, since the earlier on that you detect a condition, the earlier you can begin treatment to stop the problem.

-Often people who have had negative experiences in hospital environment avoid going to see the doctor at all costs since this triggers them to start thinking about their past traumatic experiences.
-They prefer not to expose themselves to the discomfort.
+Often people who have had negative experiences in a hospital environment avoid going to see the doctor at all costs.
+This can trigger them to start thinking about their past traumatic experiences.
+They prefer not to expose themselves to that discomfort again.
+That’s why knowing the doctor and the hospitals before starting treatment might help in avoiding those negative experiences.
+One can find doctors like Shruja Patel, M.D. on the internet, who often write blogs (you can find her latest blog) about the steps that need to be taken before choosing a doctor.